-Experts in debt advice and personal insolvency solutions, PIPs can consider people’s options under insolvency and give advice on bankruptcy.
+Experts in debt advice and personal insolvency solutions, PIP can consider people’s options under insolvency and give advice on bankruptcy.
 By carrying out a full assessment of a person’s financial situation, options can be explored and written advice issued suggesting the best option available to deal with mortgage arrears.
 A PIP will prepare an individual’s ‘Prescribed Financial Statement’ (PFS) in order to do this.

 The Accountant Service:

 To receive free advice from an accountant under the scheme, work must be completed with a MABS Adviser and a Mortgage Arrears Resolution Process Standard Financial Statement (MARP SFS) created.
 The accountant will need a copy of this statement to issue financial advice.
-This voucher entitles a person to a face-to-face consultation with an accountant from the panel.
+This voucher entitles a person to a face-to-face consultation with an accountant from the Scheme panel.

 The Consultation Solicitor Service:

-Should a case raise legal issues, a borrower’s advisor may recommend also consulting a solicitor from the scheme panel.
-The financial adviser may apply to MABS for a legal advice voucher.
+Should a case raise legal issues, a borrower’s advisor may recommend also consulting a solicitor from the scheme the panel.
+The financial advisor may apply to MABS for a legal advice voucher.
 This voucher entitles an individual to a face-to-face consultation with a solicitor, who can explain the legal situation, and advise on any legal issues relating to mortgage arrears.

 If an individual has been served with notification of repossession proceedings, the consultation solicitor may, in some circumstances, be able to assist in finding a solution without going to court.

 A borrower facing Circuit Court repossession proceedings against their home due to mortgage arrears may receive help at Court from the Duty Solicitor.